Beta · Now live on Windows

 When both eyes don't naturally align on the same point, screens can cause double vision or persistent strain.
 DOA's prism correction adjusts for this offset so both eyes land comfortably on the same image.

-Color adjustment modes run as a single display pass — no setup, no calibration, and fully compatible with any active prescription profile.
+Color adjustment modes run as a single display pass.
+No setup, no calibration, no prescription needed.
+Just turn it on.

 Protanopia